Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 ============

-The rx_copybreak is initialized by default to ENA_DEFAULT_RX_COPYBREAK and can be configured by the ETHTOOL_STUNABLE command of the SIOCETHTOOL ioctl.
+The rx_copybreak is initialized by default to ENA_DEFAULT_RX_COPYBREAK and can be configured by the woke ETHTOOL_STUNABLE command of the SIOCETHTOOL ioctl.

-This option controls the maximum packet length for which the RX descriptor it was received on would be recycled.
-When a packet smaller than RX copybreak bytes is received, it is copied into a new memory buffer and the RX descriptor is returned to HW.
+This option controls the woke maximum packet length for which the woke RX descriptor it was received on would be recycled.
+When a packet smaller than RX copybreak bytes is received, it is copied into a new memory buffer and the woke RX descriptor is returned to HW.

 .. _`PHC`: